Frequently Asked Questions

 If I am already a school nurse without a certification, will I have to do the practicum?

 A clinical practicum is required for all students.
 Please note that practicum hours must be completed in four specific educational levels as noted above.
 This is an opportunity to gain new knowledge and skills.

-The school nurse courses are offered in a blended format; there is a face-to-face and an online component.
-The entire MSN Leadership/school nurse track uses an online format, a process in which you do not attend lectures but rather study and learn anywhere you have access to the internet under the direction of faculty.
-Online courses are delivered via the internet using a learning platform called Moodle.
-This powerful educational technology allows you to get course assignments, ask questions of faculty and other students, and participate in analytical discussion with colleagues around the world.
+The remainder of the program is delivered via the internet using a learning platform called Moodle.
+This powerful educational technology allows you to get course assignments, ask questions to faculty and other students, and participate in critical analytical discussion with colleagues around the world.
+There are also synchronous sessions from time to time throughout the semester.

 Do I need a computer?

 You will need a computer with high speed internet access to successfully complete the requirements for the degree.
-You will also need current software in order to upload and open files in Microsoft, PowerPoint and Excel.
+You will also need current software in order to upload and open files in Microsoft Word, PowerPoint and Excel.